Textualize/rich-cli/README.md

 Add `--pager` to display the content with a built in pager application.

 Scroll the pager with cursor keys, page up/down, home, end.
 Alternatively use the scrollbar which will be visible to the right of the terminal.
+Or use the vi navigation (j, k, ctrl_d, ctrl-u).

 ```
 rich __main__.py -n -g --theme monokai --pager